 Management expenses comprise administration fees charged by Datacom Employer Services Limited, and a share of the expenses of the Board.
-The expenses of the Board are apportioned to each scheme through a costing system, which equitably allocates the expenses based on membership and transaction numbers, and investment asset values.
+The Board's expenses are apportioned to each scheme through a costing system, which equitably allocates the expenses based on membership and transaction numbers, and investment asset values.

-Investment management and custodial fees are deducted from the earnings of each of the unit funds.
+Investment management and custodial fees are deducted from the earnings of the unit fund.